-But a vacation is not merely your well-deserved reward for all the hard work you’ve put into the job, it’s a necessary recharging of your batteries.
+But a vacation is not merely your well-deserved reward for all the hard work you’ve put into the job, it’s necessary recharging of your batteries.
 All work and no play make for burnout.
 So, take your vacation!
 Then, when you’re back at work, follow Jennifer’s advice.

 How to Quickly Catch Up